A man's worth is counted in the things he creates for the betterment of his fellow man.

 Morrison-Knudsen Nature Center

-Idaho Fish & Game and Friends of MK Nature Center
+Maintained by: Idaho Fish & Game and Friends of MK Nature Center

 The Morrison-Knudsen (MK) Nature Center offers a unique wildlife experience on a 4.6-acre site along the Boise River Greenbelt.
 The Stream Walk and Visitor Center provide a glimpse of Idaho's many landscapes and abundant wildlife.
 Underwater viewing windows along the stream walk give visitors a fish-eye view of the world.